Cellular Topology Optimization on Differentiable Voronoi Diagrams: Topology optimization

 In topology optimization, we store the density and projected density distributions $\rho$ on a structured Cartesian grid in domain $\Omega$, the density and projected density distributions at each grid point are denoted as $\rho_e, e=1,\cdots,N^e$.
 Without causing ambiguity, we also denote $\rho$ and as vectors consisting of all discrete $\rho_e$ respectively.
 Following \cite{ferrari2020new}, we write a topology optimization problem as the minimization of the mean compliance $c(\bm x, \bm D)$ for the filtered density distribution $\Tilde{\rho}$ in the nested formulation

 where $\Tilde{\rho}=f_H(\rho)\equiv\frac{\tanh(\gamma\eta)+\tanh(\gamma(\rho-\eta))}{\tanh(\gamma\eta)+\tanh(\gamma(1-\eta))}$ is the relaxed Heaviside projection \cite{wang2011projection} with threshold $\eta=0.5$ and $\gamma$ starting from 1 doubled every 50 frames, gradually producing a more binary filtered density field. $\bm{F}$ is the external force vector, $\bm{U}$ is the global displacement vector, $V(\Tilde{\rho})$ is the material volume, $V(\Omega)$ is the volume of the design domain $\Omega$, and $\bar{f}$ is the prescribed volume fraction.
-Design variables are the positions $\bm x$ and metric tensors $\bm D$ of the site points. $\bm x$ takes a range larger than the design domain (i.e., Voronoi points can be positioned outside of the design domain).
-The diagonal entries in $\bm D$ takes a range as large as $[0,2000]$, where larger range produces a more variation in edge thickness, and the off-diagonal terms in $\bm D$ has range $[-100,100]$.
+Design variables are the positions $\bm x$ and metric tensors $\bm D$ of the site points. $\bm x$ takes a range \rv{at least three times as large as the design domain on each axis} (i.e., Voronoi points can be positioned outside of the design domain \rv{and not form density inside, thus not influencing the final structure}).
+The diagonal entries in $\bm D$ take a range as large as $[0,2000]$, where a larger range produces a more variation in edge thickness, and the off-diagonal terms in $\bm D$ have the range $[-100,100]$.
 The global displacement vector $\bm{U}$ is obtained by solving the following force equilibrium

 where $\bm K$ is the global stiffness matrix.

 Following the modified Solid Isotropic Material with Penalization (SIMP) method, the stiffness matrix of each grid element is interpolated as follows,